Hosting a website on the cluster

 Ensure your Docker container is correctly serving your application.
 This will likely involve exposing a port in your Dockerfile

-EXPOSE <INTERNAL-PORT>:<EXTERNAL-PORT>
+EXPOSE <INTERNAL-PORT>:<EXPOSED-PORT>

 and in your Kubernetes manifest.